giorgalis/skroutz.gr/README.md

-## Welcome to the Portable Class Library for accessing the skroutz API
+## Welcome to the Portable Class Library for accessing the skroutz.gr API

-You can use the documantation found [here](http://dotnet.media/)
+Preliminary documantation may be found [here](http://dotnet.media/)